ggtracker/sc2reader/README.rst

 * Javascript: `comsat`_
 * PHP: `phpsc2replay`_

+Unfortunately sc2reader does not implement a battle.net scraper for profile information.
+If you need the information I know of two projects that can get you started:

+* Ruby: `bnet_scraper`_ - Maintained by Agora Games
+* Python: `sc2profile`_ - Currently unmaintained, slightly dated.

-If you'd like your tool, site, project, or implementation listed above, drop us a line on our mailing list or stop by our #sc2reader IRC channel and say hi!
+If you'd like your tool, site, project, or implementation listed above, drop us a line on our `mailing list`_ or stop by our #sc2reader IRC channel and say hi!

 Current Status